Be plodding—IT people take it one step at a time because IT is harder than you think it is.

 second page modeled on the

 sample schedule page.
-Call it
+Start by creating a new file, call it

 or something similar (although you should avoid spaces, punctuation, and